afane/afane.github.io/_pages/about.md

 April.
 2024: I won the third place award at the [Fordham Three Minute Thesis Competition](https://www.fordham.edu/graduate-school-of-arts-and-sciences/student-resources/professional-development/three-minute-thesis-competition/) for our research paper on Lead Testing for Childeren in New York City.

-August.
-2023: I started working at Fordham Unviersity as a research assistant with Professor [Juntao Chen](https://juntaochen1.github.io).

-May.
-2023: I finished my master's in Energy Engineering from the University of Illinois Chicago.

 Publications
 ------